barryanderson/physics/README.md

 # Physics

-An Elixir project for calculating rocket escape velocities of planets.
+An Elixir project for calculating escape velocities for rockets!
 The purpose of this project is to provide a playground for learning the Elixir language and methodologies.

 ## Running